hetalang/heta-specifications/index.md

 ## Hello world example with explanations
 *A set of additional examples can be found in [Cases page](cases).*

 The model describes a simple model with two species and one mass-action reaction.
 The following code definitely describes the model and can be translated to SBML, simbiology and mrgsolve code.
-The model is published on GitHub: <https://github.com/insysbio/heta-case-mini> as an example of open-source modeling platform.
+The model is published on GitHub: <https://github.com/insysbio/heta-case-mini> as an example of open-source QSP modeling platform.

 ```Heta
 // Hello world! example